biblehong/8-Week-SQL-Challenge/Case Study #3 : Foodie-Fi.md

     **Result**

     <img src="https://github.com/user-attachments/assets/004d34b1-9b21-4b15-9c77-420d4da5e821" alt="Case Study #3: Foodie-Fi" width="150" height="80">

+     - 195 customers upgraded to an annual plan in 2020.

 9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
     ```sql